 Captain Paul Watson has been patrolling our seas for more than three decades in his bid to protect marine wildlife from the destruction of man.
 To some, he’s an environmental icon, a modern-day prophet sent to save our seas and the marine wildlife within them.
 To others, however, his irreverence for property means he’s something of an eco-terrorist.
 A man of contradictions, Watson is passionate, authoritative, self-congratulatory and proud.
 He’s also, as Lisa Louden reports, a fierce protector of an environment being plundered.

 In an unpublished poem, Planet of Whales, Paul Watson wrote: ‘I am obsessed and driven mad with anger’.
 It’s an anger that’s been with him his whole life, which can be traced back to his childhood when he first experienced the injustice of cruelty.
-And it’s an emotion that hasn’t dulled with age.
+It’s an emotion that hasn’t dulled with age.
 He’s just as angry now as he was back then, when he first started saving animals in the fishing village in Canada where he was raised.

 ‘When I was nine years old, I spent the summer at a beaver pond, swimming with the beavers.
 One particular young beaver I spent almost every day playing with.
 And the next summer, I couldn’t find them, they were all gone.
 I made enquiries and found out a trapper had killed them all during the winter.
 And I became pretty angry and began at the age of 10 freeing the animals from the trap lines.
 I always found the animals very understanding of what I was trying to do.
 I only got bitten a couple of times – a seagull got me once when it had its leg caught.
 But even the coyotes wouldn’t bite if you tried to release their leg from a trap … and then I would destroy the traps.’